 The reality, however, is that you or someone you know has the responsibility and duty to start the administration process.
 The complexity and specific requirements will vary based on the decedent’s prior advanced planning (or lack thereof), and the amount of assets and liabilities involved.
 The tasks and responsibilities required can be overwhelming, especially at a time when the family is still grieving.
 Our goal is to carefully and compassionately address the needs of surviving family members, while efficiently handling the administration under the decedent’s estate planning documents or the North Carolina intestacy laws if no valid estate planning documents exist.

-If there is a Will or Trust
+What To Do If there is Not a Will or Trust Set Up

 If you are the executor or trustee named in the deceased will or trust documents, you are considered a fiduciary.
 You should seek legal counsel to make sure you fully understand your duties and responsibility under the documents and applicable state laws.
 If you are the beneficiary named in a will or trust, we can explain the administration process and how you can expect to receive your inheritance.